 NOx: Oxides of nitrogen that are a chief component of air pollution that can be produced by the burning of fossil fuels.
 Also called nitrogen oxides.

-NOx: Nitrogen oxides (NO (nitrogen oxide) and NO2 (nitrogen dioxide) act as indirect greenhouse gases by producing the tropospheric greenhouse gas 'ozone' during their breakdown in the atmosphere.
+NOx: Nitrogen oxides (NO (nitrogen oxide) and NO2 (nitrogen dioxide) act as indirect greenhouse gasses by producing the tropospheric greenhouse gas 'ozone' during their breakdown in the atmosphere.

 Nuclear Energy: Power obtained by splitting heavy atoms (fission) or joining light atoms (fusion).
 A nuclear energy plant uses a controlled atomic chain reaction to produce heat.
 The heat is used to make steam run conventional turbine generators.

 Nuclear Reactors and Support Facilities: Uranium mills, commercial power reactors, fuel reprocessing plants, and uranium enrichment facilities.

 Nuclear Regulatory Commission (NRC): An independent federal agency that ensures that strict standards of public health and safety, environmental quality, and national security are adhered to by individuals and organizations possessing and using radioactive materials.
 The NRC is the agency that is mandated with licensing and regulating nuclear power plants in the United States.
 It was formally established in 1975 after its predecessor, the Atomic Energy Commission, was abolished.

 Nuclear Winter: Prediction by some scientists that smoke and debris rising from massive fires of a nuclear war could block sunlight for weeks or months, cooling the earth's surface and producing climate changes that could, for example, negatively affect the world agricultural and weather patterns.